Abdoo-mayhob/simple-short-link/README.md

 **License:** GPLv2 or later
 **License URI:** [https://www.gnu.org/licenses/gpl-2.0.html](https://www.gnu.org/licenses/gpl-2.0.html)

+Make short links to your posts without any external services or database bloat.
+Super Lite and Simple !

 ## Description

-Wordpress Plugin to Make short links to your posts without any external services or database bloat.
+Make short links to your posts without any external services or database bloat.
+No expire date for the links ! generated localy on your website, not by any 3rd party service.
+You can use the shortlink to share the post anywhere including social media (without any issues with post preview).

 ## Installation